opensearch-project/documentation-website/_clients/ruby.md

 # Ruby client

 The OpenSearch Ruby client allows you to interact with your OpenSearch clusters through Ruby methods rather than HTTP methods and raw JSON.
+For the client's complete API documentation and additional examples, see the [`opensearch-transport`](https://rubydoc.info/gems/opensearch-transport), [`opensearch-api`](https://rubydoc.info/gems/opensearch-api), [`opensearch-dsl`](https://rubydoc.info/gems/opensearch-dsl), and [`opensearch-ruby`](https://rubydoc.info/gems/opensearch-ruby/) gem documentation.

 This getting started guide illustrates how to connect to OpenSearch, index documents, and run queries.
 For the client source code, see the [opensearch-ruby repo](https://github.com/opensearch-project/opensearch-ruby).